 [2]http://ec.europa.eu/programmes/horizon2020/en/h2020-section/societal-challenges

-To stay informed about future SciFY Academy events, you can register here.
+To stay informed about future SciFY Academy events, register here.